WHY ONLY HONDA MOTORBIKES FROM OFFROAD VIETNAM?

 You may wonder: Why Only Honda Motorbikes at Offroad Vietnam Adventures?
 Below are our reasons.

 Russian Minsk – An Option When There Is No Choice

 Two-stroke 125cc Minsks used to be very popular but to be honest Minsk motorbikes are rattletraps.
 You may hire this Belorussian road bike if you have a good knowledge of motorbikes and are prepared to carry a load of spare parts.
 We would give them a wide berth – they’re liable to break down a lot and if you’re in the remote areas of Vietnam you’ll find it difficult finding a mechanic with parts/ that knowledge.
 There are Honda mechanics everywhere though.

-In addition, Honda motorcycles are famous for fuel saving and for the same cc, a Honda bike can save about 50% fuel comparing to a Russian bike, 20% over the other Japanese models like Yamaha, Suzuki and Kawasaki.
+In addition, Honda motorcycles are famous for fuel-saving, and for the same cc, a Honda bike can save about 50% fuel compared to a Russian bike, 20% over the other Japanese models like Yamaha, Suzuki, and Kawasaki.
 Therefore, the final cost when you use a Honda is likely cheaper than other brands.

 A Word Of Warning About Chinese Win

 Recently, many small motorbike rental shops in Hanoi rent or trade Chinese copy cat called “Honda Win” 100-110cc.